adscorp100/mdhomecarebuild/src/content/blog/home-care-package-level-2.md

 These services are delivered on a consumer-directed care basis, meaning you can choose how to allocate the funding to meet your specific needs, with providers like [CareAbout](https://www.careabout.com.au/home-care-packages/level-2) offering approximately 7 hours of support every fortnight, depending on fees.

-### Funding and CostsThe funding for home care package level 2 is subsidized by the Australian Government, with specific rates as of January 1, 2025, detailed in [My Aged Care](https://www.myagedcare.gov.au/home-care-package-costs-and-fees):
+### Funding and Costs
+The funding for home care package level 2 is subsidized by the Australian Government, with specific rates as of January 1, 2025, detailed in [My Aged Care](https://www.myagedcare.gov.au/home-care-package-costs-and-fees):

 - Daily government subsidy rate: $51.49
 - Fortnightly government contribution: $720.86